Get two new free healthy recipes each week. Sign Up

 If you prefer a grain free and paleo option, try these Keto Cookies.

-Another granulated sweetener can be substituted for white sugar, including refined sugar free coconut sugar, date sugar, or a no sugar option like xylitol.
-Pure maple syrup and agave are options we have not tried and therefore cannot recommend.
+Sugar – As a cost effective option, I often go with regular white sugar here.
+Another granulated sweetener can be substituted if you wish, including refined sugar free coconut sugar, date sugar, or a no sugar option like xylitol.

-These sugar cookies can either be oil free or made without vegan butter.
+Butter – These sugar cookies can either be oil free or made without vegan butter.
 Even when using real sugar and vegan butter, they only have about 70 calories each.

 The oil version, which uses melted coconut oil or vegetable oil, will have more of a crispy, shortbread texture, while the plantbased butter version is softer.